moq-wg/moq-charter/charter.md

 Media will be encrypted at the transport layer using the standard QUIC mechanisms.
-Media content may be end-to-end encrypted in certain use cases, where the "end-to-end" keys are avialable to media sources and consumers, but not relays.
+Media content may be end-to-end encrypted in certain use cases, where the "end-to-end" keys are available to media sources and consumers, but not relays.
 Even when media is end-to-end encrypted, the relays can access metadata needed for caching (such as timestamp), making media forwarding decisions (such as drop or delay under congestion) and so on.
 Such media